Karl Brown (cinematographer)

 Karl Brown (December 26, 1896 – March 25, 1990) was an American cinematographer, screenwriter, and film director.
 He was also a member of the American Society of Cinematographers and served as vice president from 1924 to 1925.

+Early life

+Brown was the son of comedian and character actor William H. Brown.
+His mother was silent film actress Lucille Brown, who served as chaperone and guardian to actresses at the Fine Arts Studio and made some film appearances.